kowsalya30g/ansible-iis-mysql/README.md

         force: true
 ```

-mysql is used to install and configure mysql server in the slave machine.
+mysql role is used to install and configure mysql server in the slave machine.
 ```
   - name: Adding required dll files
     win_copy: